Get a free, no obligation personal loan quote with rates as low as 9.99%

 Get Started You can apply with no impact to your credit score

 A registered pension plan (RPP) and a registered retirement savings plan (RRSP) are both designed to help Canadians save for retirement.
 The main difference between an RPP vs RRSP is how they’re set up and managed.
-With an RPP, your employer does the work.
+With an RPP, your employer is involved.
 With an RRSP, it’s up to you to fund and manage your plan.

 Here’s everything you need to know about what these registered plans are, how they differ, and how you can use them to save for your future.